 A fast road cam will be one of the best power mod you can do mechanically to your engine particulalrly on the NASP VG30DE.
-When pushing up the power you will need to pay careful attention to the fuelling.
+When pushing up the power you will need to pay careful attention to the fueling.
 Quite simply put, more power needs more fuel and air.

-When raising power by 50% you really need to consider the fuelling.
+When raising power by 50% you really need to consider the fueling.
 To get sufficient fuel you may need to uprate the injectors on your engine.
-When increasing your fuelling you will also need to get a bigger fuel pump to supply it.You can improve the 300ZX response to the throttle with a Fuel pressure boost valve.
+When increasing your fueling you will also need to get a bigger fuel pump to supply it.You can improve the 300ZX response to the throttle with a Fuel pressure boost valve.
 A revised intake plenum was available on the NASP version of the engine used in the Maxima and this would be an easy mod for the VG30E giving another 5-7bhp.

 In the VG30DETT the standard bore size is 87mm and if you are lucky enough to have a perfect block this can be increased to a maximum of 89mm which will take your cc to 3148cc.
 If you go for a big overbore you should get the block strengthened by cryogenic treatment.
 (Many blocks will have imperfections and stress areas which would restrict the amount of cylinder enlargement.)

 The twin turbo engines respond really well to a custom remap and you can get another 20-40% of a power gain.
 Adding a variable boost controller will allow in car adjustments to the power but for higher boost you need to get a remap.
 Your biggest problem with increasing the boost is engine knock.
 If you add water injection and use a high octane fuel you can up the boost further and see even larger power gains.

 The next area for modification is the intake and exhaust.
 The standard exhaust fitted by Nissan is actually a pretty good setup but power gains of around 5-9% are still possible with a full sports exhaust system.
 Most 300 ZX owners go with a sports exhaust purely for the sound.